ChiaraSapo/exp-rob-assignment3/README.md

 - go_to_point_server
 - move_dog_client
 - state_manager: Different states are described:
-  - SLEEP:

-    Go to kennel

-    Stay still for 3 seconds

-    Exit: NORMAL
+  - SLEEP: Dog goes to kennel via MoveBase, stays still for a few seconds, then enters the Normal behaviour.
   - NORMAL: In a loop:

-    Listen to human: play command?

-    Yes: exit: PLAY

-    No: Continue.

-    Move around: ball?

-    Yes: exit: N_TRACK

-    No: Continue.

-    End of the loop: exit: SLEEP

-  - N_TRACK

-    Go close to the ball: did you know its position yet?

-    Yes: continue.

-    No: save it.

-    Exit NORMAL

-  - PLAY

-    In a loop:

-    Go to human,

-    Wait for a goto command,

-    Compare command to the known ball positions: is position known?

-    Yes: go to position.

-    No: exit FIND.

-    Wait to be arrived.

-    End of the loop: exit: NORMAL

-  - FIND

-    In a loop:

-    Move towards goal (may change it): ball?

-    Yes: exit F_TRACK

-    No: continue

-    End of the loop: exit PLAY

-  - F_TRACK

-    Go close to the ball: is it the desired position? (no need to check if saved: u enter here only if it's not)

-    Yes: exit PLAY

-    No: exit FIND
+    Dog listens to human: if it hears a play command it enters in play behaviour.
+Else, it starts an autonomous wandering phase via Explore_lite.
+In the meanwhile it continuously checks whether it sees the ball.
+In case it actually sees it, it enters in the Normal_track phase.
+At the end of the loop, if nothing has happened, the dog goes to Sleep.
+   - N_TRACK: The dog gets close to the ball and checks if it already knew its position.
+In case it didn't, it saves the new position.
+Then it goes back to Normal state.
+  - PLAY: In a loop: the dog goes to the human, waits for a goto command and, if it hears it, it compares it to the known ball positions to check if it already knows the position the user has said to him.
+If it knew it, it goes toward that position, and then goes to Normal.
+However, if it didn't know the room yet, it goes to Find.
+  - FIND: In a loop: the dog starts an autonomous wandering phase via Explore_lite.
+In the meanwhile it continuously checks whether it sees the ball.
+In case it actually sees it, it enters in the Find_track phase.
+At the end of the loop, if nothing has happened, the dog goes to Play.
+  - F_TRACK: he dog gets close to the ball and checks if it ais the desired ball.
+In case it isn't, it goes back to Find.
+If it is, it goes to Play.

+Explore_lite was used by launching and then stopping the explore.launch file from within the states that needed it.

+MoveBase was used by creating a simple action client with a MoveBaseAction in function move_dog.

+The camera was used by implementing cv bridge in function camera_manager.